Hexronimo/livejournal-downloader/README.md

 Java application to download Livejournal blogs automatically with few options of saving and parsing

 ## Why people need it
 Everyone hates LJ, but long ago it was so popular that many people made a blog there.
-With this program you can quickly grab part of your personal history, save it to disk and finally delete your blog from this messy nazi-trolls trashbin called LJ.
+With this program you can quickly grab your blog, save it to disk and finally delete it from this messy nazi-trolls trashbin called LJ.

 ## What it can do right now
 Simple GUI was added to a program, there is no form validation right know so fill form carefully: delete last slash from journal name if it have some and don't forget to choose download directory.